ceford/cefjdemos-data-jdm-user/articles/en/tags/how-to-use-content-tags-in-joomla.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/7/7d/J4.x_using_tags_examples-en.png 1.5x"
 data-file-width="1000" data-file-height="933" width="800" height="746"
-alt="J4.x using tags examples-en.png" />
+alt="screenshot of site showing tags examples" />

 When you click on one of the tags you will be taken to a page that lists all items assigned to that particular tag: